 Work with Us!

-The links below provide access to Santa Monica's information in PlanetBids:
+The links below provide access to the City of Santa Monica's bid opportunities on PlanetBids:

 Register & Find Opportunities

-PlanetBids registration is your first step to participating in Santa Monica opportunities.
+PlanetBids registration is your first step to participating in City of Santa Monica bid opportunities.
 The City has prepared a PlanetBids User Guide with step-by-step instructions for vendor registration.
-Register; then follow the steps below to assist in successfully submitting a bid or proposal for Santa Monica opportunities.
+Register; then follow the steps below to assist in successfully submitting a bid or proposal to the City of Santa Monica.

 Identify Required Documents